 3. Friedrich–Alexander University Erlangen–Nürnberg

-Friedrich–Alexander University Erlangen–Nürnberg Is a public research university in the cities of Erlangen established in the year 1742 with an administrative staff of about 2290 and academic staff number to about 4040 and student intake is about 39868 with an urban campus.
+Friedrich–Alexander University Erlangen–Nürnberg is a public research university in the cities of Erlangen established in the year 1742 with an administrative staff of about 2290 and academic staff number to about 4040 and student intake is about 39868 with an urban campus.
 Friedrich is the second largest state university in the state of Bavaria. the university has 5 faculties, 23 departments and schools, 30 clinical departments for practical studies, 19 autonomous departments and 13,000 employees.

-The New Materials and Processes
+- The New Materials and Processes

-The Optics and Optical Technologies
+- The Optics and Optical Technologies

-The Molecular Life Science and Medicine
+- The Molecular Life Science and Medicine

-The Health Technology
+- The Health Technology

-The Electronics, Information and Communication and
+- The Electronics, Information and Communication and

-The Cohesion transformation Innovation in Law and Economics.
+- The Cohesion transformation Innovation in Law and Economics.

 4. Universitat Heidelberg

 Heidelberg is the oldest university not only in Germany but also one of the world’s oldest surviving universities.
-It was the third university established in the Holy Roman Empire with 7392 administrative staffs and a student intake of 30873 with 11871 postgraduates at the present.
+It was the third university established in the Holy Roman Empire with 7392 administrative staff and a student intake of 30873 with 11871 postgraduates at the present.
 The university ranks 1 in ARWU in Germany and 5 in the continental region.
-The US.
-NEWS and world report rank it at the 9th position among continental Europe.
+The US NEWS and world report rank it at the 9th position among continental Europe.

 5. Hamburg University of Applied Science

-Hamburg University is the third largest University of Applied Sciences in Germany, with a student intake of 17,100.
+Hamburg University is the third-largest University of Applied Sciences in Germany, with a student intake of 17,100.
 The research under the biomedical stream of the university includes:

-Biomedical Systems/Networks in Diagnostics
+- Biomedical Systems/Networks in Diagnostics